Interpretive programs offer children and adults activities to develop a more personal relationship with art and nature.

 Environmental educator Ramona DeGeorgio-Venegas shares her wealth of knowledge on the environment and natural resources as an interesting foundation for guests exploring the park.
 Visitors of all ages are encouraged to drop in to Discovery Grove for activities and insight.

 Green Bingo: With a special bingo card, see how many different shades of green you discover as you explore the Art Park.

-Scavenger Hunt: This activity booklet will lead participants on a scavenger hunt through the Art Park to discover artworks that connect to wildlife and the natural surroundings.
+Art Scavenger Hunt: This activity booklet will lead participants on a scavenger hunt through the Art Park to discover artworks that connect to wildlife, natural surroundings and Michigan history.

 Ramona DeGeorgio-Venegas is an environmental educator, with a love of both art and nature.
 She enjoys sharing ways for others to see, hear, touch, feel and appreciate the outdoors and make good memories of their experience.
 Prior to her retirement, Ramona was an outdoor recreation planner with the USDA Forest Service, where she worked with natural resources, trails and interpretation.